bytecodealliance/wasm-micro-runtime/wamr-compiler/README.md

 sudo apt-get install git build-essential cmake g++-multilib libgcc-9-dev lib32gcc-9-dev ccache
 ```

-> The above package should be sufficient, and chances are you already have the necessary packages, but to be 100% sure or you are using a rather fresh/new developing environment, you can refer to our [devcontainer Dockerfile](https://github.com/bytecodealliance/wasm-micro-runtime/blob/main/.devcontainer/Dockerfile) and install the packages list in there.

 ```shell
 cd wamr-compiler
 ./build_llvm.sh (or "./build_llvm_xtensa.sh" to support xtensa target)